wupiter/spring-boot-accelerator/demo-api/README.md

 {{#if (eval authentication '==' 'keycloak-jwt')}}
 ## Authentication
 The app is using [Keycloak](https://www.keycloak.org/), an open-source Identity and Access Management service for JWT based authentication.
-Running the `docker-compose up` command as described above will also run Keycloak in a docker container.
+Running the `docker-compose up` command as described above will also run Keycloak in a docker container (called `keycloak`).

 You can access the admin console at http://localhost:8403/auth.